diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

 **With this way yo can use the environmental variables of your project i.e., .env file.**

-<h1>Voila!💥 Your Azure ContainerApp continuous deployment ssing GitHub actions is ready.</h1>
+<h1>Voila!💥 Your Azure ContainerApp continuous deployment using GitHub actions is ready.</h1>